-As a signatory to the Women in Finance Charter, we set ourselves targets for female representation of both the Board and senior management to be 30% by end of 2020, which we achieved well within target with 38% Board representation and 34% senior management, including senior specialist roles.
-This year we aim to build on this success by setting new targets to achieve 40% by end of 2024.
+As a signatory to the Women in Finance Charter, we set ourselves targets for representation of women in both the Board and senior management to be 30% by end of 2020, which we achieved ahead of the deadline and maintained with the latest reported position to the Charter in Nov 2021 being 40% Board representation and 30% senior management, including senior specialist roles.
+Building on this continued success, this year we announced a revised target for our senior management population to achieve 40% representation of women by end of 2024.